Consumer medicine information

 The glucagon solution should be prepared immediately before use.
 The freshly prepared glucagon solution should be clear.
 It should not be injected if it contains solid particles or looks like a gel.
 The glucagon solution should not be stored for later use.

-Remove both of the plastic caps from the vial.
+1. Remove the plastic cap from the vial.
 Pull the needle cover off the syringe.
-Insert the needle through the rubber stopper (within the marked circle) of the vial containing GlucaGen® and inject all the water from the syringe into the vial.
+Insert the needle through the rubber stopper (within the marked circle) of the vial containing GlucaGen® and inject all the liquid from the syringe into the vial.

 • With the needle pointing upwards, tap the syringe with your finger